nashville-software-school/client-side-mastery/book-2-leonids-toys/chapters/DN_OBJECTS.md

 notes.push({
     id: 6,
     category: "Reminder",
-    text: "Need to have all my code backed up to Github by the end of the week."
+    text: "Need to have all my code backed up to Github by the end of the week.",
     author: "Rebecca Parker",
     date: "2021-02-25"
 })
 ```
 </details>